pohly/enhancements/keps/sig-storage/1698-generic-inline-volumes/README.md

       - kube-controller-manager
       - kubelet

+* **Does enabling the feature change any default behavior?**
+  If users are allowed to create pods but not PVCs, then generic inline volumes grants them permission to create PVCs indirectly.
+Cluster admins must take that into account in their permission model.

 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**
   Yes, by disabling the feature gates.
 Existing pods will continue to run and